fcortesj98/llm_gradio_app/README.md

 Defaults for host, port and share also come from `.env` (`GRADIO_SERVER_NAME`, `GRADIO_SERVER_PORT`, `GRADIO_SHARE`), so you can set them once instead of passing flags each time.

+## Acknowledgements

+Built as part of the [IBM RAG and Agentic AI Professional Certificate](https://www.coursera.org/professional-certificates/ibm-rag-and-agentic-ai), offered by IBM through Coursera.
+The certificate covers LangChain, LangGraph, RAG pipelines, vector databases, multimodal AI, and agentic frameworks such as CrewAI, AG2, BeeAI, and the Model Context Protocol.

+Model access is provided by [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai).